 Why she is right, is easy to understand: If many join the research process, there is more input – two heads are better than one.
-Also, if the whole team has access to the storage of research findings they must not first communicate with the UX researcher.
+Also, if the whole team has access to the storage of research findings, they must not communicate with the UX researcher first.
 Instead, they can add their input themselves.
 This has the positive side effect of information not getting lost.

 Set rules for knowledge storage

-When people collaborate they need rules.
+When people collaborate, they need rules.
 Otherwise, everything turns into chaos.
-Applying that on continuous research, it means the knowledge storing process needs to be regulated.
+Applying that to continuous research means the knowledge storing process needs regulation.

 How you organize knowledge management depends on your company.
-The most important hint we can give you is to keep your knowledge actionable and to store it in a way that allows you to index it later.
-A practical way of organizing your research is the concept of Atomic UX research, which aims at dividing findings into searchable atomic units.
+However, keep your knowledge actionable and store it in a way that allows you to index it later.
+One practical way of organizing your research is with the concept of Atomic UX research, which aims at dividing findings into searchable atomic units.